panicatcks/ramus-macOS/README.md

 ### Requirements

 - macOS 10.13+ with Command Line Tools (`xcode-select --install`).
-- JDK 8+ to run Gradle (Temurin / Azul / Oracle).
+- JDK 11 to build and run Gradle tasks.
 The produced app can embed its own JRE.
 - Built‑in macOS tools used by tasks: `hdiutil`, `osascript`, `sips`, `iconutil`.

 ### Quick Start